AkvenJan/LithTech-DAT-UV-Vectors-Upscaler/README.md

 For now script only available and applyable as original snobel's script for 010 Editor.
 It's located here, just read readme:
 https://github.com/AkvenJan/LithTech-DAT-UV-Vectors-Upscaler/tree/main/research
 There are two versions of this script:
-  UpscaleDATv54.sc - fo DAT v56
+* UpscaleDATv56.sc - fo DAT v56
-  UpscaleDAT.1sc - for DAT v66 and DAT v70
+* UpscaleDAT.1sc - for DAT v66 and DAT v70

+dataup.py is incomplete, don't use it

 # Credits
 Upscale script for 010 Editor was originally made by by snobel (https://www.ttlg.com/forums/member.php?u=40710)